bmoreonrails/rails_tutorial/_chapters/chapter_15.md

       end
       ```

+      Lets review what this method is doing.

-      In the `create` method, you first find the book that's being reviewed.
+      In the second line, you start by finding the book that's being reviewed.
 After you get a hold of that book, you create a new review using `review_params`.

       `review_params` is a method that defines which of the form's fields can be set on the new review.